neurogym/neurogym/README.dev.md

 - Hotfix branches - Branches that branch off from `main` and must merge into `main` and `dev`: necessary to act immediately upon an undesired status of `main`.
 - Release branches - Branches that branch off from `dev` and must merge into `main` and `dev`: support preparation of a new production release.
 They allow many minor bug to be fixed and preparation of meta-data for a release.

+### Committing (changes to) Jupyter notebooks

+Please commit any (changes to) Jupyter notebooks as empty notebooks to improve the reviewability.
+Do this by:

+1. clearing all outputs to remove from the notebook, and
+2. restarting the kernel ("restart" button) to reset which will the `execution_count` of all cells.

+Jupyter notebooks are notoriously difficult to review effectively.
+In this way, it is kept at least somewhat manageable.

 ## Development conventions

 We highly appreciate external contributions to our package!
 We do request developers to adhere to the following conventions: